Analytic calculation of the vison gap in the Kitaev spin liquid: Discussion

 In this work we have presented an analytical method for determination of the vison gap by treating the flipping of the $\mathbb{Z}_2$ gauge field as a scattering potential for the Majorana fermions.
 In this way, we have been able to analytically extend the numerical treatment by Kitaev for the isotropic model on honeycomb lattice \cite{KSL1} to obtain an analytic result for the vison gap energy $\Delta_v$.

 A key part of our approach is the calculation of the Majorana phase shift for scattering off the bond-flipped configuration.
-One of the interesting observations is that the scattering contains a Majorana bound-state resonance, located at an energy $\epsilon_0 \approx \pm 0.07 K $.
-Since this bound-state is formed from scattering throughout the entire Brillouin zone, its location is expected to be quite robust.
-Thus in those cases where the excitation spectrum acquires a gap, eg through time-reversal symmetry breaking \cite{KSL1,haldane_model_1988}, we expect this resonance to transform into a sharp in-gap excitation.
+One of the interesting observations is that the scattering contains a Majorana resonance, located at an energy $\epsilon_0 \approx \pm 0.07 K $.
+Since this resonance is formed from scattering throughout the entire Brillouin zone, its location is robust.
+Thus in those cases where the excitation spectrum acquires a gap, eg through time-reversal symmetry breaking \cite{KSL1,haldane_model_1988}, this resonance transforms into a sharp in-gap excitation.